StackVista/stackstate-docs/setup/agent/docker.md

 ### Topology

-StackState Agent V2 will retrieve the following topology data from the host that it's running on:
+Rancher Observability Agent V2 will retrieve the following topology data from the host that it's running on:

 * Hosts, processes and containers
 * Network connections between processes/containers/services

-In [Docker swarm mode](#docker-swarm-mode), StackState Cluster Agent running on the manager node will synchronize the following topology data for a Docker cluster:
+In [Docker swarm mode](#docker-swarm-mode), Rancher Observability Cluster Agent running on the manager node will synchronize the following topology data for a Docker cluster:

 * Containers
 * Services